Media Production Skills (Group B)

 A one-hour lecture and a one-hour practical tutorial per week.
 Students will have access to the resources of the G61 media lab to practice and produce their coursework outside these contact hours, and they are also encouraged to enrol in additional (free) media training workshops offered in G61 that will allow them to further develop their skills in the chosen media form.

-Brief overview of key texts (will be expanded and complemented by a structured reading and online resources list at the beginning of the course):
+Brief overview of key texts (will be expanded and complemented by a structured reading and online resources list at the beginning of the module):

 - Banks, Marcus (2001): Visual Methods in Social Research, London, Sage.